Add Some Pizzaz with these Highly Stylized and Visually Stimulating VFX

 The BCC RGB Edges filter finds edges in each RGB channel independently, creates a new RGB image from these edges, and applies the new image to the source using the chosen Apply Mode and Apply Mix.

-The results obtained with the edge filters vary depending on the media to which the filter is applied and the exact settings used.
+The results vary, depending on the media and settings.
 Because they create edge effects by emphasizing differences between adjacent pixels, edge filters are very sensitive to parameter adjustments.
 Often a small change in a parameter setting can dramatically affect the result.

 RGB Pixel Noise